“By Way of The Funk”

 From the 2023 Moving… Beyond Forward

-Returning to the Perelman Theater in December with a program, “Our Voices, Our Choices…This Is Us!” in many ways prepares the audience to speak on the work of choreography that informs us about the channels for civil and difficult topics.
-The forms and language through black dance, also comes interpretations, and themes of ethnographic research into titles like “An Acceptance for Necessary Endings,” in means of cultural recognition and, an experience with the stories we have never seen, from “A Movement For Five,” takes us into the history of black and brown people in terms of social justice.
-And the study of movement, looking at these channels through PHILADANCO! for influence.
+Returning to the Perelman Theater in December 2024 with a program, “Our Voices, Our Choices…This Is Us!” in many ways prepared the audience to speak on the work of choreography that informs about what the channels for civilized society educate on evenly with difficult topics.
+The form of language through dance and interpretation of a theme borrows from Contemporary Art.
+Ethnographic research into titles like “An Acceptance for Necessary Endings,” in a means of cultural recognition and, an historical movement we have never seen before, “A Movement For Five,” taken from the history of black and brown people in terms of social justice, and injustice might we add.
+And the study of movement, looking at the liberty of these channels through PHILADANCO! for influence as well as Jazz in America with Somi Music.

 “An Acceptance of Necessary Endings,” by Martha Nichols

-“My Science,” by Bebe Miller from 2001 was intentional as it was methodical in how the punk, brutally feminist punch introduced with music of La Voix and Led Zeppelin played in to the material.
+“My Science,” by Bebe Miller from 2001 was as intentional as it was methodical in how the punk, brutally feminist punch introduced with music of La Voix and Led Zeppelin played in to this mood.
 Particularly, the intro of three ladies, and face to face with the male dancers, render with the switch of gender in heterogeneous politics.
-Both appear too, in the duets which strongly differentiated this form from the first piece.
-An intrinsic matter of fact, then in dealing with the caption and review of this choreography, entering into a relationship with my work work, my own mind, and even possibly speaking to, “Our Voices, Our Choices… This Is Us!”
+Both appear too, in the duets which strongly pointed toward this attitude from the way these ladies took up space, like a thriller scene of a bond between friends taking to the streets in spirits rarely captured in this genuine chase for the thrill. in life.
+An intrinsic matter of fact, I found myself unraveling this review of this choreography, in perspective to a relationship with writing, taking up space in my own mind, and reality set apart from the delusion these ladies instructed a fun loving space for creating.

 A Movement For Five